xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

   - Phyciscal/Chemical data of solvents in the database were collected from PubChem.
   - Some categories may have a limitation of avilable data, which will be labelled as -1 or None in the database.
   - The temperature control function is only based on correcting HSP in this version.
-Properties applied in advanced filtration (e.g., miscibility) may also be temperature-dependent but no direct temperature correction is applied for specific properties.
+Properties applied in advanced filtration (e.g., miscibility) may also be temperature-dependent but no direct correction is applied in this version.
   - SolvPred only provides suggestion.
 Results may vary with multi factors in complicated situations.
 It is the users responsbility to manuallay check the exact experimental performance in different scenarios.